Mali Federation: Political tension and dissolution

-Tensions hit their high point in August 1960 in preparation for the election of the President of the Mali Federation.
+Tensions hit their high point in August 1960 while preparing to elect a president for the federation.
 Cheikh Tidjane Sy, who had been released from prison and became a member of Senghor's political party, approached Senghor and said that he had been approached by representatives from Sudan who had expressed a preference for a Muslim president of the Mali Federation (like Sy) rather than a Catholic president (like Senghor).
 An investigation by Senghor's political allies found evidence that French Sudan emissaries had visited Sy's uncle, who was a Muslim political leader.
-About the same time, Keïta, as Premier of the Mali Federation, began meeting formally with many of the Muslim political leaders of Senegal although there is no evidence of any discussion of undermining Senghor's leadership.
+About the same time, Keïta, as premier of the Mali Federation, began meeting formally with many of the Muslim political leaders of Senegal although there is no evidence of any discussion of undermining Senghor's leadership.
 On 15 August, Senghor, Dia, and other political leaders of Senegal began to work on how to get Senegal out of the federation.
 Mamadou Dia, as the vice-premier and person in charge of national defense, began surveying the readiness of various military units in case the political situation were to become hostile.
-Those questions to the various military units resulted in panic by Keïta and the French Sudanese politicians.
-On 19 August, with reports of Senegalese peasants arming in Dakar, Keïta dismissed Dia as the defense minister, declared a state of emergency, and mobilized the armed forces.
-Senghor and Dia were able to get a political ally in the military to demobilize the military and then had the national gendarmerie which surrounded Keïta's house and the government offices.
+Dia's communication with various military units resulted in panic by Keïta and the French Sudanese politicians.
+On 19 August, with reports of Senegalese peasants arming in Dakar, Keïta dismissed Dia as the defence minister, declared a state of emergency, and mobilized the armed forces.
+Senghor and Dia were able to get a political ally in the military to demobilize the military and then called the national gendarmerie, which surrounded Keïta's house and the government offices.

 Senegal declared independence from the Mali Federation at a midnight session on 20 August.
 There was little violence and the French Sudan officials were sent on a sealed train back to Bamako on 22 August.
-The federation may have been salvageable in spite of the crisis but by sending Keïta and the others back on a hot, sealed train during August, rather than a plane, led Keïta to declare that the railroad be destroyed at the border after the trip.
-Independent nations of Senegal and the Republic of Mali were recognized by most countries by mid-September and accepted into the United Nations in late September 1960.
+The federation might have been salvageable in spite of the crisis, but when Keïta and the others were sent back on a hot, sealed train during August, rather than a plane, it led Keïta to declare that the railroad be destroyed at the border after the trip.
+Independent nations of Senegal and the Republic of Mali were recognized by most countries by mid-September 1960, and accepted into the United Nations later in the same month.